rugmangathan/mvi-example/Pods/Cuckoo/README.md

 As you can see, method `capture()` is used to create matcher for the call and then you can get the arguments via properties `value` and `allValues`. `value` returns last captured argument or nil if none. `allValues` returns array with all captured values.

+### 3. Matchers

+Cuckoo make use of *matchers* to connect your mocks to your code under test.

-#### Parameter matchers
+#### A) Automatic matchers for known types

-As parameters of methods in stubbing and verification you can use objects which conform to `Matchable` protocol.
+You can mock any object that conforms to the `Matchable` protocol.
 These basic values are extended to conform to `Matchable`:

 * `Bool`